Pop psychology sells well.

 - Ambiguous scores were considered 0.5 (ie.: a mark between a 4 and 5 was counted as 4.5)

-But when Dweck has been questioned about the mismatch between the title and the content, she replied:
+But when Dweck was questioned about the mismatch between the title and the content, she replied:

 We can see how the paper’s title could have been misleading.
 The paper itself never claims to compare the effect of parents’ attitudes to intelligence with their attitudes to failure and, most important, none of the key findings rest on this.